- About Switched-on-Schoolhouse

 Yes, there are quite a few samples of the Switched-on-Schoolhouse curriculum on Youtube.
 The following video (2016) is an overview of the SOS curriculum samples by Alpha Omega Publishing:

-The next one, which isn’t by Alpha Omega Publishing, is by a homeschool blogger which gives us a simple overview of the SOS curriculum.
-This should give you a really great feel for what the SOS dashboard is like:
+The next one, which isn’t by Alpha Omega Publishing, is by yours truly gives us a simple overview of the SOS curriculum.

 Can I Buy a Used Switched-on-Schoolhouse Curriculum (Second Hand)?